mozilla/bigquery-etl/docs/cookbooks/development_workflows.md

 prompt at the end of the command — or run `./bqetl deploy` manually on the migrated paths — to re-render everything from templates.

+**Caveat: substring replacement.** Renames and local reference rewrites are implemented as plain substring replacement of the sanitized branch (and commit) string.
+A very short or generic branch name (e.g. `dev`, `test`, `a`) can incorrectly match unrelated substrings inside identifiers or SQL/YAML content, producing bad names or content edits.
+In practice ticket-prefixed branch names (`DENG-1234-*`, `feature-xyz`) are unique enough that this doesn't bite, and the rewrite is scoped to the target project's dev directory — but if you use generic branch names, preview with `--dry-run` and spot-check the migration plan before accepting.
+A more robust implementation would match qualified table IDs via regex rather than using raw substring replace.

 ### 8. Isolated deploys (e.g. for staging) _(future)_

 Use `--isolated` to rewrite **all** references to the target environment, ensuring complete isolation: